adonisjs/v6-docs/content/docs/digging_deeper/authorization.md

 ```

 ## Pre-registering abilities and policies
-So far in this guide, we explicitly import an ability or a policy everytime we want to use it.
-However, once you pre-register them, you will be able to reference an ability or a policy by its name as a string.
+So far, in this guide, we explicitly import an ability or a policy whenever we want to use it.
+However, once you pre-register them, you can reference an ability or a policy by its name as a string.

-Pre-registering abilities and policies might not be super useful within your TypeScript codebase, apart from just cleaning up the imports.
-However, they are offer far better DX within Edge templates.
+Pre-registering abilities and policies might be less useful within your TypeScript codebase than just cleaning up the imports.
+However, they offer far better DX within Edge templates.

 Look at the following code examples of Edge templates with and without pre-registering a policy.

 :::caption{for="error"}
 **Without pre-registering.
-Naah, not super clean**
+No, not super clean**
 :::

 ```edge